-As of March 31, 2022, the Company had cash outside the Trust Account of \$78,404 available for working capital needs.
-All remaining cash held in the Trust Account are generally unavailable for the Company's use prior to an initial Business Combination and is restricted for use either in a Business Combination or to redeem ordinary shares.
-As of March 31, 2022, none of the amount in the Trust Account was available to be withdrawn as described above.
+As of March 31, 2023, the Company had cash outside the Trust Account of \$47,541 available for working capital needs.
+All remaining cash held in the Trust Account is generally unavailable for the Company's use prior to an initial Business Combination and is restricted for use either in a Business Combination or to redeem ordinary shares.
+The Company may elect to withdraw from the interest income earned on the Trust Account to pay the Company's tax obligations.
+For the three months ended March 31, 2023, the Company had \$2,817,216 in interest income earned on the Trust Account.

 The Company may raise additional capital through loans or additional investments from the Sponsor or an affiliate of the Sponsor or certain of its directors and officers.
 The Sponsor may, but is not obligated to, lend the Company funds, from time to time in whatever amounts it deems reasonable in its sole discretion, to meet the Company's working capital needs.
 There can be no assurance that the Company will be able to obtain additional financing, however.
-Moreover, the Company may need to obtain additional financing either to complete its Business Combination or because the Company may issue obligated to redeem a significant number of its public shares upon consummation of its Business Combination, in which case the Company may issue additional securities or incur debt in connection with such Business Combination.
+Moreover, the Company may need to obtain additional financing either to complete its Business Combination or because the Company becomes obligated to redeem a significant number of its public shares upon consummation of its Business Combination, in which case the Company may issue additional securities or incur debt in connection with such Business Combination.
 Subject to compliance with applicable securities laws, the Company would only complete such financing simultaneously with the completion of its Business Combination.